dianarociogg/dianarocio.github.io/index.md

 # Diana Rocio Galindo

 Geo-driven, data-fueled, policy-aware.
-Smile fades only in deep analysis and focused work.
+Smile fades only in deep analysis.

-For more information about my experience and qualifications or further information, please contact me directly it dianargalindog at outlook.com or through [Linkedin](https://www.linkedin.com/in/drgalindog/)
+For more information about my experience and qualifications or detailed information, please contact me directly it dianargalindog at outlook.com or through [Linkedin](https://www.linkedin.com/in/drgalindog/)

 ---